 We provide all children in school with opportunities for residential visits extending from 1 night to a full week away.

 There are opportunities for the children to take on class and whole school responsibilities.

 Each class has children who have monitor roles and across the school we have school counsellors, house captains, reading ambassadors and much more.

 Some aspects of the curriculum are delivered through focus weeks and days.
 Such themes include: Book week, maths week and others.

 Extended School Opportunities

-The school offers a variety of clubs for children to take part in during , before and after school.
-See our dedicated page to after school clubs for more information.
+The school offers a variety of clubs for children to take part in during, before and after school.

 The Role of the Governing Body